Pablo Reyes Preview, Player Props: Red Sox vs. Dodgers

 - The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in the league.

-- The Dodgers have the 15th-ranked team ERA across all MLB pitching staffs (4.22).
+- The Dodgers' 4.21 team ERA ranks 15th across all MLB pitching staffs.

-- Dodgers pitchers combine to allow 144 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- Dodgers pitchers combine to give up 146 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- The righty's most recent appearance was on Friday, Aug.
-18 against the Milwaukee Brewers, when he threw seven scoreless innings while allowing four hits.
+- The left-hander's most recent time out was on Sunday against the Miami Marlins, when he threw seven innings, surrendering one earned run while allowing five hits.

+- The 27-year-old has put up a 4.15 ERA and 8.8 strikeouts per nine innings across 19 games this season, while allowing a batting average of .239 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.